laurauguc/cross-voting/README.md

 The 2024 election cycle was historically significant for several reasons:
 - **Claudia Sheinbaum's Candidacy**: Sheinbaum became the first woman to win the presidency in Mexico and achieved the largest landslide victory in the country's history.
-- **Cross-Voting Patterns**: Despite Morena's substantial national-level success, cross-voting behaviors were observed in Hermosillo, where voters chose conservative candidates locally.
+- **Cross-Voting Patterns**: Despite Morena's substantial national-level success, cross-voting behaviors were observed in Hermosillo, where voters chose a conservative mayor.

 This project aims to shed light on these complex voting dynamics through interactive mapping.